 This section defines the STI Certificate profile that shall be supported by SHAKEN-compliant STI-CAs and Service Providers.

 NOTE: The term "STI Certificates" in this section refers to End-Entity certificates containing a TNAuthList extension as defined in Clause 6.3.5.1 of this document, plus any intermediate/root certificate in the certification path of an STI End-Entity certificate.
+Subordinate CA certificates and delegate certificates are therefore not STI Certificates.

 STI certificates shall contain Version field specifying version 3 (value 2).

-STI certificates shall include a Serial Number field containing a serial number that is unique within the scope of the issuing STI-CA.
+STI certificates shall include a Serial Number field containing an integer greater than zero.
+The serial number shall contain at least 64 bits of output from a Cryptographically Secure PseudoRandom Number Generator (CSPRNG).
+The serial number shall be unique within the scope of the issuing STI-CA.

+NOTE 1: The Distinguished Encoding Rules (DER) require that integers always be encoded in the smallest possible number of octets.
+Therefore, serial numbers may be less than 64 bits in length even if 64 bits of CSPRNG output are used.

+NOTE 2: Using 64 bits of output from a CSPRNG and then coercing the first bit to a zero only results in 63 bits of CSPRNG output used.
+Retrieving 64 bits of output from a CSPRNG repeatedly until the first bit of the output is a zero also only results in 63 bits of CSPRNG output used.
+Therefore, neither of these algorithms are allowed.

+NOTE 3: Using 128 bits of output from a CSPRNG and then coercing the first bit to a zero and the second bit to a one is an allowed algorithm.
+Concatenating a byte in the range 0b00000001 to 0b01111111 with at least 64 bits of output from a CSPRNG is also an allowed algorithm.

 STI certificates shall contain a Signature Algorithm field with the value "ecdsa-with-SHA256".

 STI certificates shall include a Subject field containing a Distinguished Name (DN), which is unique for each subject entity certified under one CA issuer identity, as specified in RFC 5280 [Ref 11].
-The DN shall contain a Country (C=) attribute, a Common Name (CN=) attribute and an Organization (O=) attribute.
+The DN shall contain a Common Name (CN=) attribute, an Organization (O=) attribute, and a Country (C=) attribute.
 Other DN attributes are optional.
-For non-End-Entity CA certificates (Basic Constraints CA boolean = TRUE), the Common Name attribute shall include the text string "SHAKEN" and also indicate whether the certificate is a root or intermediate certificate (e.g., CN=SHAKEN root).
+For root and intermediate certificates, the Common Name attribute shall include the text string "SHAKEN" and also indicate whether the certificate is a root or intermediate certificate (e.g., “CN=SHAKEN root”).
 The Common Name attribute of an End-Entity certificate shall contain the text string “SHAKEN”, followed by a single space, followed by the SPC value identified in the TNAuthList of the End-Entity certificate (e.g., "CN=SHAKEN 1234").
-The Organization (O=) attribute shall include a legal name of the service provider in order to facilitate traceback and operations.
+The Organization (O=) attribute shall include a legal name of the subject entity in order to facilitate traceback and operations.

 STI certificates shall include an Issuer field.
 For root certificates, the Issuer field shall match the certificate’s Subject field.
-For intermediate and End-Entity certificates, the Issuer field shall match the Subject field of the parent certificate.
+For intermediate and End-Entity certificates, the Issuer field shall match the Subject field of the issuing certificate.

-STI certificates shall contain a Subject Public Key Info field specifying a Public Key Algorithm of "id-ecPublicKey” and containing a 256-bit public key.
+STI certificates shall contain a Subject Public Key Info field.
+The AlgorithmIdentifier field shall contain an algorithm field containing the value "id-ecPublicKey” and a namedCurve field containing the value National Institute of Standards and Technology (NIST) “P-256”.
+The subjectPublicKey field shall contain a 256-bit public key.